propalparolnapervom/CONTAINERIZATION/KUBERNETES/KUBERNETES 1) Overall.md

 This allows additional public IP addresses to be allocated to a Kubernetes cluster without interacting directly with the cloud provider.

+_____

+LoadBalancer, were it provisions a load balancer for our service in supported cloud providers.

+A good example of that would be to distribute load across different web servers